CatalaLang/catala/INSTALL.md

 This should ensure everything is set up for developing on the Catala compiler!
-The Python dependencies are installed inside a local virtual environment (`venv`), so for things like syntax coloration in Catala's literate output to work, you will have to run
+The Python dependencies are installed inside a local virtual environment (`venv`).
+The Makefile rules will use it automatically when building the syntax cheat-sheet, for example, but if you need to otherwise colorise Catala code, or use generated Python code, you should run the following command once in every new shell session:

     . _python_venv/bin/activate

-from the catala directory to enable it.
-This needs to be done in every new shell session, unless you use the predefined `make` rules which already account for that.

 **Warning**: the `make dependencies` command does not include the `z3` dependency required to enable the proof platform feature of Catala.
 If you wish